webcredible/best-practice/_guidelines/layout-and-design.markdown

 -   Reduce bounce rates
 -   Improve brand reputation

-### Don't overload the customer with too many calls to action

-#### Comment

-Prioritise the the one key thing you want the user to do at each step of the journey.
-On product selection pages, prioritise finding a product, on product pages prioritise the purchase call to action.

-#### Examples

-![Use of calls to actions on Theraposture](/uploads/image65.jpg)

-Before the redesign, Theraposture had too many call-to-actions at the top of their home page.
-Analysing their google analytics, we found evidence that the choice of CTAs were diluting traffic away from specific product journeys.
-The redesign allowed us to provide a clear path for users, and improve overall conversion (can we get data source?)

-![Examples of responsively design hero banners in Age Co templates](/uploads/image71.jpg)

-The Age Co redesign includes multiple hero banners for different use-cases across all screen-sizes.
-This includes one with 1 CTA to direct users down a clear path of your choice.

-#### Benefits

--   Drive conversion primary call-to-action

 ### Users scroll, but more so if it's clear there is further content